-The newest research lab at TC has two television monitors, several video-game consoles, shelves of games and a sleek purple PC whose tower resembles the menacing creature from the "Alien" movies.
+The newest research lab at Teachers College has two television monitors, several video game consoles, shelves of games and a sleek purple PC whose tower resembles the menacing creature from the "Alien" movies.
 There's also a room-wide mural of an eggplant farm swarming with characters from popular video games.

-Backed by a $150,000 grant from the Spencer Foundation, the Educational Games Group: Play, Literacies, Avatars, Narrative and Technology Video Games Research Lab (EGGPLANT) had its grand opening in late March.
+Backed by a $150,000 grant from the Spencer Foundation, the Educational Games Group: Play, Literacies, Avatars, Narrative and Technology Video Games Research Lab - better known as EGGPLANT-had its grand opening in late March.
 A reception dubbed the Tron Prom-a reference to the prescient 1982 movie about computer games-was attended by 60 TC faculty members and students.